kellyclemmensen/CXSProj1/README.md

 ## Automated ELK Stack Deployment

 ### Overview
 ELK Stack implementation was build for the purposes of doing investigation into log and system module activity.
-This implementation leverages infrastructure as a Service (IAAS) to build the environment in which the ELK stack is build on.
+This implementation leverages Infrastructure as a Service (IAAS) to build the environment in which the ELK stack is build on.

-This document describes the environment built and tasks completed, in sequence used to achieve a working environment.
+This document describes the environment built and tasks completed, in sequence to fully implement a working environment.

+### Azure Build
+This environment was built using Microsoft Azure cloud hosting.

+The table below lists Azure components deployed in the Azure environment and their descriptions.

 Diagram location: [Azure Diagram](https://github.com/kellyclemmensen/CXSProj1/blob/main/Diagrams/Project1-AzureBuildOut.png)